hipstersmoothie/next-mdx-blog/README.md

 #### List

 A list of blog posts.
 Each post displays a small preview of it's content.
 You must dynamically require the blog posts to get the previews working.
+This component should be used to display the blog index.

 ```js
 import React from 'react';